To help make healthcare more affordable, the ACA created two types of financial assistance, known as subsidies:

 - A premium subsidy (the Advanced Premium Tax Credit) can help reduce your monthly premium so you pay less for your health plan each month.
 Once you apply, your tax credit will be sent to CareFirst and applied to your bill, reducing or even eliminating your premium (excludes the BlueChoice Young Adult plan).

 To get an estimate of what you may receive in financial assistance, check out our Subsidy Calculator.
-Just enter your zip code, date of birth and select "I’m interested in a subsidy from the government" to see if you are eligible.
+Enter your ZIP code in the top box.
+On the next page, enter your date of birth and select "I’m interested in a subsidy from the government" to see if you are eligible.

 In order to qualify and receive financial assistance, you will need to apply for the subsidy on the Insurance Marketplace or Exchange and buy your plan from there.
 Financial assistance is not available if you purchase your health insurance directly from CareFirst.